Rodgers Brothers Inc. Takes Position in W. P. Carey Inc. (NYSE:WPC)

 The firm also recently announced a quarterly dividend, which was paid on Thursday, July 15th.
 Investors of record on Wednesday, June 30th were given a dividend of $1.05 per share.
 The ex-dividend date was Tuesday, June 29th.
 This represents a $4.20 annualized dividend and a dividend yield of 5.34%.
 This is a boost from W. P. Carey’s previous quarterly dividend of $1.05.
 W. P. Carey’s dividend payout ratio (DPR) is currently 88.61%.

 WPC has been the topic of a number of recent research reports.
-JPMorgan Chase & Co. raised W. P. Carey from a “neutral” rating to an “overweight” rating and increased their target price for the company from $77.00 to $88.00 in a report on Tuesday, June 15th.
-Bank of America reissued an “underperform” rating on shares of W. P. Carey in a report on Tuesday, April 13th.
+Zacks Investment Research raised W. P. Carey from a “sell” rating to a “hold” rating in a report on Tuesday, April 13th.
+Wells Fargo & Company increased their target price on W. P. Carey from $77.00 to $90.00 and gave the company an “overweight” rating in a report on Wednesday, June 23rd.
+JPMorgan Chase & Co. upgraded W. P. Carey from a “neutral” rating to an “overweight” rating and upped their price target for the stock from $77.00 to $88.00 in a research report on Tuesday, June 15th.
 Evercore ISI upgraded W. P. Carey from an “in-line” rating to an “outperform” rating and upped their price target for the stock from $77.00 to $80.00 in a research report on Monday, May 3rd.
-Wells Fargo & Company upped their price target on W. P. Carey from $77.00 to $90.00 and gave the stock an “overweight” rating in a research report on Wednesday, June 23rd.
-Finally, Zacks Investment Research upgraded W. P. Carey from a “sell” rating to a “hold” rating in a research report on Tuesday, April 13th.
+Finally, Bank of America restated an “underperform” rating on shares of W. P. Carey in a research report on Tuesday, April 13th.
 One analyst has rated the stock with a sell rating, one has given a hold rating and four have given a buy rating to the company’s stock.
 W. P. Carey currently has an average rating of “Buy” and a consensus target price of $83.25.

 W. P. Carey Company Profile